kchinset/kchinset.github.io/README.md

 Partition disks: `fdisk /dev/sda`

-- Use command `n` to create primary partition with +500 M.
+- Use command `n` to create primary partition with +1G.
 - Create another primary partition with the remainder of the disk space.
 - Save partitions using command `w`.